NSCU-CSC517/LearningRails/DesignPatternsExercises/java/MediatorDesignPattern/Exercise/README.md

 Buyer is attempting a bid of INR 20000.0
 Seller inrSeller1 rejects the bid of USD 309.88535 Seller inrSeller2 rejects the bid of USD 309.88535

+Buyer is attempting a bid of RUS 1.0
+Seller is not found for 1.0 RUS
 ```